g1a/starter/README.md

 ### Release script ###

 Your project includes a script `composer release` that will automatically tag your project and create a release on GitHub.
-You must manually commit the desired version number for your project in the [VERSION](VERSION) file before you run this script.
+The VERSION file is automatically updated for you.

-Typically, your VERSION file should be set to the next patch release of your project, followed by `-dev`.
+Typically, your VERSION file should be set to the next release of your project, followed by `-dev`.
 For example, if the most recent release of your project is `0.1.0`, then your VERSION file should contain `0.1.1-dev`.
-Remove the `-dev` to make a release, and then add one to the patch version and replace the `-dev` after your release has rolled out successfully.
+The `composer release` script will automatically remove the `-dev` before making the release, and once done will increment the patch release by one and replace the `-dev` on the end.
+To update to the next minor release, change your VERSION file to `0.2.0-dev` and run `composer release`.
+Once completed, the VERSION file will then read `0.2.1-dev`.

+If you followed the customization instructions to automatically attach your phar to every release, then your phar releases will report stable versions, and your locally-build phars will report `-dev` versions.

+Note that this simple release script does not support `alpha`, `beta` and other [SemVer](https://semver.org/) pre-release designations.

 ### Commandline tool ###